istraka/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel7/README.md

 ## Validation Steps

 Once the deployment is successful, go to the outputs section of the deployment to obtain the **Private IP of your RHEL VM**, **app URL** and the **Admin Console URL**.
-You can access the RHEL VM and the application by following methods :
+You can access the RHEL VM and the application by the following methods :

   ![alt text](images/output.png)

 1. You can access the RHEL VM and JBoss EAP Admin Console using Public IP.

-   - The RHEL VM you created do not have a Public IP associated with it.
+   - The RHEL VM you created does not have a Public IP associated with it.
 You can [create a Public IP](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-public-ip-address#create-a-public-ip-address) for accessing the VM and [associate the Public IP to the VM](https://docs.microsoft.com/en-us/azure/virtual-network/associate-public-ip-address-vm).
 All this can be done using Azure Portal or Powershell commands or CLI commands.

    - Now to obtain the Public IP of a VM, go to the VM details page and copy the Public IP.
 You can use this Public IP to access the VM and JBoss EAP Admin Console.